NeonGeckoCom/neon-docs/docs/operations/repository_structure.md

 history of the `dev` branch to be used as a changelog for the project, with each change corresponding to a specific (alpha) version and a descriptive commit/PR.

-When an alpha release is ready to be promoted to a satble release, a PR is created to merge changes from `dev` into `master` with a version number that generally follows [semver](https://semver.org/) or [calver](https://calver.org/).
+When an alpha release is ready to be promoted to a stable release, a PR is created to merge changes from `dev` into `master` with a version number that generally follows [semver](https://semver.org/) or [calver](https://calver.org/).
 This [Stable Release Workflow](https://neongeckocom.github.io/neon-docs/operations/libraries/workflow_stable_release/)